Maternity Leave Dilemma: How Should Extended Leave with a Doctor's Note Be Handled?

 alok-singh1

-In view of additional leave, if the reason is satisfactory, you can approve and adjust it from their leave balance.
+Hello, In view of additional leave, if the reason is satisfactory, you can approve and adjust it from their leave balance.
 Otherwise, you can mark it as Leave Without Pay (LWP).

 vmlakshminarayanan

-2. Extension of maternity leave after 182 days: Here, wherever possible, Management can consider adjusting the extension of leave against the available leave balance, but it is not mandatory.
+Extension of maternity leave after 182 days: Here, wherever possible, management can consider adjusting the extension of leave against the available leave balance, but it is not mandatory.
 Alternatively, if the nature of the employee's work is feasible, a WFH option can be given to the employee if they are willing.
 This way, the employee can take care of the baby, feed the baby at regular intervals, and avoid the need to travel to the office.

 Madhu.T.K

 You cannot deduct 6 months' maternity leave from the leave to her credit because the maternity leave is the leave available to female employees over and above the EL and other kinds of leave available.
-This 6 months' leave should be full paid leave.
-If she seeks one month additional leave due to any medical complications of pregnancy and childbirth as approved by the medical practitioner, that should also be paid leave.
+This 6 months' leave should be fully paid leave.
+If she seeks one month of additional leave due to any medical complications of pregnancy and childbirth as approved by a medical practitioner, that should also be paid leave.
 Again, if she asks for more leave than the 6+1 months, that can be adjusted against the leave available in her credit or marked as leave without pay.

 The maternity leave of 26 weeks is available only to those who do not have two surviving children.